DomVournias/the-lodge/README.md

 ## The Lodge

-This is a personal project.
-A web application like Slack or Discord.
-I built it to improve my coding.
+This is a personal project currently in progress, where you can send private or public messages to your friends.

 <div align="center">
 <img width="100%" height = "100%" src="https://i.ibb.co/N1LdvxZ/Screenshot-1.jpg" alt="cover" />